Course Descriptions

 COMG 1001: Intermediate ESL

-Intended to introduce the English language to help students who are interested in learning for communication, job preparations and conversational purposes.
-Provides on-the-job dynamic communicative practice for students whose primary language is other than English and introduces students to the uses of language in a variety of relevant job-related contexts.
+Intended to build upon the English language to help students who are interested in learning for general communication, job preparations and conversational purposes.
+Provides on-the-job dynamic communicative practice for students whose primary language is other than English and introduces students to the uses of the English language in a variety of relevant job-related contexts.

 COMG 1003: Speech Communication & Rhetoric